TrueBlocks/trueblocks-core/docs/readmes/admin-config.md

   -x, --fmt string       export format, one of [none|json*|txt|csv] -v, --verbose          enable verbose (increase detail with --log_level) -h, --help             display this help screen

-Notes:
-  - The 'status' alias is deprecated and will be removed shortly.
 ```

 Data models produced by this tool: